Dr-Lab1/Labyrinthe-Payment/README.md

     // we can print it
     echo $flexpay->success;

-Some people are more comfortable with arrays than JSON in PHP, so they'll pass an array $options as a parameter to render the results as an array.
+Some people are more comfortable with arrays than JSON in PHP, so they'll pass an array <code>$options</code> as a parameter to render the results as an array.

     $options = [
       "JSON" => false